Roll20/roll20-character-sheets/ShadowbaneInquisition/README.md

 + fixed a bug in repeating skills that caused to roll a 0 instead of the characteristic
 + change Scatter to 1d5 + 1 every odd DoF and 1d10 + 1 every odd DoF
 + reworked weapons design
+- Fixed Unbound Psykers Unfettered adding unrequired Psychic Phenomena
++ The button to rearrange items should know its place now

 #### v 0.1.2
 + Degrees of Failure have learned the correct Math